Miso-Tahini Squash Soup with Brown Rice

 Preparation

-1. Mix rice, 1 tbsp olive oil, a pinch of salt, and 5 cups water in a medium heavy saucepan.
-Cover and bring to a boil, then reduce heat and simmer until rice is al dente, about 25 minutes.
-Drain; set aside.
+Combine the rice, 1 tablespoon of the olive oil, a pinch of salt, and 5 cups of water in a medium heavy saucepan.
+Cover and bring to a boil, then reduce heat to low and simmer until the rice is just tender with a slight chew, about 25 minutes.
+Drain and set aside.

-3. Whisk miso, tahini, sesame oil, and 1 tsp. salt in a medium bowl.
-Add 1/2 cup hot water and whisk until very smooth.
-When vegetables are cooked through, remove pot from heat and gently stir in tahini mixture (overheating tahini will cause it to separate).
-Season to taste, then immediately divide among bowls with brown rice.
-Top with scallions, sesame seeds, and Sriracha.
+In a medium bowl, whisk together the miso, tahini, sesame oil, and 1 teaspoon of salt.
+Add 1/2 cup of hot water and whisk until completely smooth.
+Once the vegetables are cooked through, remove the pot from heat.
+Gently stir in the tahini mixture — do not return to heat, as overheating will cause the tahini to break.
+Season to taste.
+Divide the brown rice among bowls and ladle the soup over the top.
+Finish with scallions, sesame seeds, and a drizzle of Sriracha.